 SEPA payments explained

-SEPA was introduced by the European Union in 2008, providing an easy way to make cashless euro payments between European countries, including several non-EU nations.
+SEPA transfer was introduced by the European Union in 2008, providing an easy way to make cashless euro payments between European countries, including several non-EU nations.
 For those participating countries, all euro-denominated transfers must be collected using the SEPA payment scheme.

 But how do SEPA payments work, exactly?
 And should your business consider using them?
-This article will explain everything you need to know, describing the different types of SEPA transactions and how they can transform your payment flows.
+This article will explain everything you need to know, describing the different types of SEPA payments and how they can transform your payment flows.

 What is SEPA?